A Survey on Session-based Recommender Systems: SBRS Problem Statement

 Session is an important entity in an SBRS.
-Let $s$ denote a session, which is a non-empty bounded list of interactions generated by one particular user in a continuous period of time, i.e., $s=\{o_1, o_2,...,o_{|s|}\}$.
+Let $s$ denote a session, which is a non-empty bounded list of interactions generated in a period of continuous time which may be connected with some user- (e.g., user ID) or session-specific (e.g., a session-ID or a cookie) information, i.e., $s=\{o_1, o_2,...,o_{|s|}\}$.
 Note that here we use the concept "list" instead of "set" to indicate that there may be duplicated interactions in one session.
-For example, the case that a user bought $m$ copies of the same item in one session leads to $m$ identical interactions.
+For example, a user listens to a song for multiple times in a listening session.
 Each session is associated with a set of attributes, e.g., the duration of $s$, which have multiple corresponding values, e.g., 20 minutes or 40 minutes.
 Some other important attributes of a session include the time and the day when the session happens.
 Next, we discuss five important properties of sessions that may have a great impact on SBRSs.

 \textit{Property 1: session length.} The length of a session is defined as the total number of interactions contained in it.
 This is a basic property of sessions, which is taken as one of the statistical indicators of experiment data in most literature \cite{hu1937diversifying,wang2017perceiving}.
 Sessions of different lengths may bring different challenges for SBRSs and thus lead to different recommendation performance.
 The session characteristics related to session length together with the corresponding challenges for building SBRSs are discussed in detail in Section \ref{Session Length}.